Man touching marketing KPI icons

 There are a slew of useful tools that can make tracking and analyzing KPIs easier and more efficient for marketing teams.
 Some examples include HubSpot, Google Analytics, and Salesforce.
 Ultimately, the tools and resources best for your marketing efforts will depend on which KPIs you need to track, your marketing budget, and other factors.

-Get Your Online Experience Guide
+Get Your MS Marketing Analytics Program Guide

 Sunset over Lake Champlain from Champlain College campus in Burlington, Vermont